eclipsesource/tabris-js-docs/docs/3.0/ui.md

 ## Object Hierarchy

-The top-level parent for the main UI is represented by the global object `tabris`, which also doubles as the namespace that holds all public classes and singletons of the framework.
+The top-level parent for the main UI is represented by the global object `tabris`, which also acts as the namespace that holds all public classes and singletons of the framework.

 ```
 tabris